-Read on to find out more about BNP and the levels of BNP that medical experts consider normal.
-We also outline the BNP test procedure and what the results can tell a person about their heart health.
+Read on to learn more about BNP and the levels of BNP that medical experts consider normal.
+We also outline the BNP test procedure and what the results mean for a person’s heart health.

 Other names for BNP or related tests include:

 - B-type natriuretic peptide

 - N-terminal pro b-type natriuretic peptide

 Doctors often order the BNP test for people they believe may experiencing heart failure.
 Heart failure is where a person’s heart does not pump blood efficiently enough to support their body’s needs or when the heart does not relax normally, leading to elevated heart pressure.

 However, any factors that can increase pressure in the heart or stretch its atria chambers, such as blood clots in the lungs — which doctors refer to as pulmonary embolism — can cause elevated BNP levels.